Alphabetical Plant Listing

 • Toxic to dogs, toxic to cats, toxic to horses.

-Achillea, commonly known as Yarrow, belongs to the Asteraceae family, which also includes asters, chrysanthemums, and sunflowers.
+Achillea, commonly known as Yarrow, belongs to the Asteraceae family, including asters, chrysanthemums, and sunflowers.
 The genus was named after Achilles, the hero of the Trojan Wars in Greek mythology, who used the plant to stop the bleeding and heal the wounds of his soldiers.
 Brightening the garden throughout the summer, this perennial plant is versatile, easy to propagate, and available in a wide range of sizes and colors.

 Requirements